Suryakumar-Selvakumar/Addressing-Bias-in-Recruitment-Algorithms/README.md

    - Download the word embeddings file here: https://www.kaggle.com/datasets/yekenot/fasttext-crawl-300d-2m.
 Add it to the same path the dataset is in (The word embeddings file was too big to be uploaded onto the repo even with lfs (4.2GB))
    - Make sure to change the global path variables for all the necessary files inside the notebook
    - Time to run depends on your GPU.
 Highly recommended to configure tensorflow to use GPU for training.
+   - Make a copy of the original notebook or create a checkpoint before you run the notebook if you wish to have my results saved.